bterwijn/memory_graph/README.md

 ```

 # Sharing Values #
-In Python, assigning the list from variable `a` to variable `b` causes both variables to reference the same list value and thus share it.
+In Python, assigning a list from variable `a` to variable `b` causes both variables to reference the same list value and thus share it.
 Consequently, any change applied through one variable will impact the other.
 This behavior can lead to elusive bugs if a programmer incorrectly assumes that list `a` and `b` are independent.

 <table><tr><td>